How much is your car worth?

 Using vehicle speed sensors and seat sensors, smart airbags in the CR-V deploy with different levels of force or don’t deploy at all to help better protect passengers of all sizes in different collisions.
 The CR-V’s side airbags will shut off if a child is leaning against the door.
 The Discovery Sport’s airbags don’t have smart features and will always deploy full force.

-For its top level performance in IIHS driver-side small overlap frontal, moderate overlap frontal, side impact, rear impact and roof-crush tests, with its optional front crash prevention system, its “Good” rating in the new passenger-side small overlap crash test, and its available headlight’s “Acceptable” rating, the Insurance Institute for Highway Safety grants the CR-V the rating of “Top Pick” for 2019, a rating granted to only 106 vehicles tested by the IIHS.
+For its top level performance in IIHS driver and passenger-side small overlap frontal, moderate overlap frontal, side impact, roof strength and head restraint tests, its standard vehicle-to-vehicle front crash prevention system, its standard vehicle-to-pedestrian front crash prevention system, and its available headlight’s “Good” rating, the Insurance Institute for Highway Safety grants the CR-V the rating of “Top Pick” for 2020, a rating granted to only 32 vehicles tested by the IIHS.
 The Discovery Sport has not been tested, yet.

 Honda’s powertrain warranty covers the CR-V 1 year and 10,000 miles longer than Land Rover covers the Discovery Sport.
 Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 5 years or 60,000 miles.
 Coverage on the Discovery Sport ends after only 4 years or 50,000 miles.

-There are over 6 times as many Honda dealers as there are Land Rover dealers, which makes it much easier should you ever need service under the CR-V’s warranty.
+There are almost 6 times as many Honda dealers as there are Land Rover dealers, which makes it much easier should you ever need service under the CR-V’s warranty.

 J.D.
 Power and Associates rated the CR-V third among compact suvs in their 2019 Initial Quality Study.
 The Discovery Sport isn’t in the top three in its category.